orion-project/beam-inspector/bin/help/results_table.md

 ### Center X, CenterY

-Coordinates of the beam ellipse center in pixels or in physical units (e.g. microns), if they are configured in the [camera settings](./cam_settings_plot.md#rescale-pixels).
+Coordinates of the beam ellipse center in pixels or in physical units (e.g., microns), if they are configured in the [camera settings](./cam_settings_plot.md#rescale-pixels).

 ### Width X, Width Y

-Sizes of the beam ellipse center in pixels or in physical units (e.g. microns), if they are configured in the [camera settings](./cam_settings_plot.md#rescale-pixels).
+Sizes of the beam ellipse center in pixels or in physical units (e.g., microns), if they are configured in the [camera settings](./cam_settings_plot.md#rescale-pixels).
 The X-axis is drawn in yellow in the [Beam view](./plot.md).

 ### Azimuth